-- If you have a flight cancelled or you become aware that you will miss a connection, go directly to the gate agent or airline customer service desk and ask to be put on the next available flight and contact the Director of Leadership and/or your staff contact for that particular trip.
-The FCCLA Director of Leadership is available to walk you through this process and make calls on your behalf when necessary.
+- If you have a flight cancelled or you become aware that you will miss a connection, go directly to the gate agent or airline customer service desk and ask to be put on the next available flight and contact the Youth Leadership Manager and/or your staff contact for that particular trip.
+The FCCLA Youth Leadership Manager is available to walk you through this process and make calls on your behalf when necessary.
 After receiving the new flight information, contact your family to notify them of the situation. - Make sure you carry a credit card or enough additional money to pay for a room in case a flight cancellation or delay causes you to spend the night in a hotel.
 Keep all receipts for purchases so you may be reimbursed. - When changing planes in an airport, check monitors or other posted flight schedules for gate and flight information.
 If you can't locate these, ask the nearest available gate agent. - Remember, most airlines prefer and may provide discounts for checking in online within 24 hours before your scheduled flight. - Upon arrival at your destination, proceed to the baggage claim area in the airport.
-Once you have your bags, you'll find ground transportation (limos, taxis, and buses) located nearby.
-Ask skycaps for information if you need it. - If instructed to use a taxi service for ground transportation, look for cars with clearly marked company information on the outside and make note of the cab number and/or driver's name in case any problems occur or you accidentally leave something behind.
-Download the Uber or Lyft app prior to traveling so it is set up and ready to go prior to traveling.
+Once you have your bags, you'll find ground transportation located nearby or call an Uber or Lyft.
+Ask skycaps for information if you need it, especially at larger airports where Uber and Lyft pickup locations may be designated in separate areas. - If instructed to use a taxi service for ground transportation, look for cars with clearly marked company information on the outside and make note of the cab number and/or driver's name in case any problems occur or you accidentally leave something behind.
+Download the Uber or Lyft app and update your information prior to traveling so it is set up and ready to go.